The Truth About De-Evolution: In popular culture

-The Truth About De-Evolution was included in a collection of film shorts that toured the country.
-On the west coast, Slash magazine, Search & Destroy (punk zine) reprinted photos that they took off theater screens and television stations were provided copies for broadcast as publicity.
-Devo began sending videotapes to Saturday Night Live, after Truth About De-Evolution, but until their new manager, Elliott Roberts, also Neil Young's manager arranged a musical performance and a broadcast of a clip from The Truth About De-Evolution.
+The Truth About De-Evolution was in a collection of film shorts which toured the U.S. On the west coast, Slash, a magazine and Search & Destroy reprinted photos they took off theater screens.
+Television stations were provided copies for broadcast as publicity.
+Devo sent videotapes to Saturday Night Live on NBC after Truth About De-Evolution, until Elliott Roberts, who had recently become their manager also managed Neil Young, arranged a performance on the show and a broadcast of a clip from The Truth About De-Evolution.
+A brief sample from the "Jocko Homo" segment was used by Justice, a French electronic duo for the song "Stress" on their debut album Cross.